 Equality and Fairness

 We shall operate in a way that safeguards against unfair business practices and take a responsible approach when developing relationships with our clients and their interests.
-43 Temple Row are committed to equal opportunities, practice and procedures.
+Halcyon Chambers are committed to equal opportunities, practice and procedures.
 These standards apply from staffing to the appointment of tenants with the administration of mini-pupillages and acceptance of instructions.
-Chambers maintains full compliance the Bar Code of Conduct.
+Chambers maintains full compliance with the Bar Code of Conduct.
 Chambers promote flexible working and a sensible work-life balance for all members, pupils and clerks.

 We recognise that our activities have an impact on the environment.
-43 Temple Row are committed to ensuring that we act in an environmentally responsible manner and to minimise our environmental impact through:-
+Halcyon Chambers are committed to ensuring that we act in an environmentally responsible manner and to minimise our environmental impact through:-

 - Reducing waste